Below is an excerpt as K2K (Kids to Kilimanjaro) began in 2014.

 On the night we prepared to leave at midnight to summit Kilimanjaro by dawn, I was reflecting on the journey up to that point and how this experience would impact the lives of the young people Eagle’s Nest Center works with, the wounded and at-risk kids, the ones fallen into the cracks of life.
 We had a blizzard to face and a summit to make, so I parked that thought, knowing I would return to it.

 This is what I wrote in 2013 when we decided to move forward and bring life to this project.

-Amsterdam was the next stop and we had a two-hour layover.
-Salt Lake City was a short and brief stop, Chris got on a different plane, it was a sad goodbye.
+Amsterdam was the next stop and we and Chris had to get on different plane it was a sad goodbye.
+Salt Lake City was a short and brief stop.
 Chicago!
 I was almost home!
-I was happy to see my mom, dad, and uncle there to greet me.
-I cried when I said goodbye to the group who was my family for a month and still is.
+I was happy to see my mom, dad and uncle there to greet me and I cried when I said goodbye to the group who was my family for a month and still is.
 I got to my bed and fell asleep for the rest of the week.
 We met back up a month later to talk about what we did and what was next.
-Now I help them by doing volunteer work for them and talking and meeting them on occasion.
-My life is on a completely different path from it was before, and I feel better for it.
+Now I help them by doing volunteer work for them and talking and meeting them on occasion My life is on a completely different path to what it was before and I feel better for it. “

 Robert J. Kohel